farant/catholic-3rd-millennium/README.md

           means lead to disordered outcomes.

 15. Is physical force the only kind of force that can be applied by a human system?
 15.1.
-No, there a six kinds of force that can be applied by a human system.
+No, there are seven kinds of force that can be applied by a human system.
 15.1.1.
 Physical force
 15.1.2.
 Exclusion from the sacraments (exercised by the Church via its special powers) 15.1.3.
 Economic force